azsk/AzTS-docs/09-PowershellModule/Readme.md

 You need to have at least **Reader** role at the subscription scope to run this command.

-### Subscription Health Scan - How to fix findings?
+### Security scanner for azure - How to fix findings?

 AzTS cmdlet generate outputs which are organized as under:
 - summary information of the control evaluation (pass/fail) status in a CSV file